ericqu/LinearRegression.jl/docs/src/index.md

 The p-values are computed using the F Distribution, the degree of freedom for each coefficent.

 #### Variance inflation factor
 Variance inflation factor (VIF) is calculated by taking the diagonal elements of the inverse of the correlation matrix formed by the independent variables.

+#### PRESS predicted residual error sum of squares
+The predicted residual error sum of squares is calculated by taking the sum of squares from the `PRESS` (see below the statistics related to predictions) of each observations.

 ### Robust covariance estimators
 Robust Covariance estimator can be requested through the ```cov``` argument of the ```regress``` function.